ParseKit Documentation

 The ParseKit Xcode project consists of 6 targets:

-- Tests : a UnitTest Bundle containing hundreds of unit tests (actually, more correctly, interaction tests) for the framework as well as some example classes that serve as real-world uses of the framework.
+5. Tests : a UnitTest Bundle containing hundreds of unit tests (or more correctly, interaction tests) for the framework as well as some example classes that serve as real-world uses of the framework.

-- DemoApp : A simple Cocoa demo app that gives a visual presentation of the results of tokenizing text using the PKTokenizer class.
+6. DemoApp : a simple Cocoa demo app that gives a visual presentation of the results of tokenizing text using the PKTokenizer class.

-- DebugApp : A simple Cocoa app that exists only to run arbitrary test code thru GDB with breakpoints for debugging (I was not able to do that with the UnitTest bundle).
+7. DebugApp : a simple Cocoa app that exists only to run arbitrary test code thru GDB with breakpoints for debugging (I was not able to do that with the UnitTest bundle).

 ParseKit Framework